cs1302uga/cs1302-tutorials/web/http.rst

-Once built, an |HttpClient| object's |HttpClient_send|_ method can be called to send an |HttpRequest|_; when doing so, an |HttpResponse_BodyHandler|_ must also be supplied so that the |HttpClient| object knows how to construct the |HttpResponse|_ object is creates for the response message.
+Once built, an |HttpClient| object's |HttpClient_send|_ method can be called to send an |HttpRequest|_; when doing so, an |HttpResponse_BodyHandler|_ must also be supplied so that the |HttpClient| object knows how to construct the |HttpResponse|_ object it creates for the response message.
 The
 |HttpResponse_BodyHandlers|_ class provides some static methods to create
 create commonly used |HttpResponse_BodyHandler| objects: